kunlin596/CarND-Advanced-Lane-Lines-P2/writeup_template.md

                                  (IMAGE_SHAPE[1] - 450, IMAGE_SHAPE[0])])
 ```

-Homography is found by `cv2.getPerspectiveTransform`.
+Homography for perspective transform is fone by using `cv2.getPerspectiveTransform`.

 ![Warped images](https://github.com/kunlin596/CarND-Data/blob/master/P2-advanced-lane-lines/outputs/straight_lines1_edge_images.jpg)

-And a in the sedon

-#### 3. Color transformations and masking
+#### 3. Binary image creation
 The purpose of this step is to find the proper binary image for later processing. and the input image is already warped.

 This step is implemented in function `preprocess_image`.